Myrtle Beach, South Carolina: Roads

 Within the last decade, new roads have been created to ease congestion caused by the yearly influx of visitors.
 Most of these roads follow the Metro Loop Road Plan, organized in 1997 to improve the traffic flow of Myrtle Beach.
 Some of the roads included have either been funded through Road Improvement Development Effort (RIDE I) funding or through the City of Myrtle Beach.

-RIDE II plans include the third phase of S.C.
-Highway 31, a graded separation of Farrow Parkway and US 17 Bypass at the back gate of the former Air Force base, and many other projects.
+RIDE II plans include the third phase of SC 31, a graded separation of Farrow Parkway and US 17 Bypass at the back gate of the former Air Force base, and many other projects.
 The county is debating where to allocate the $400 million generated through a proposed 1-cent sales tax.
 Other road projects in Horry County, including some in Aynor and Conway, will be included when voted upon.

-Plans exist for Myrtle Beach to be served by two interstates, Interstate 73 and Interstate 74.
+Plans exist for Myrtle Beach to be served by two interstates, I-73 and I-74.
 The Robert Edge Parkway will connect I-74 to downtown North Myrtle Beach.